gsa-oes/office-of-evaluation-sciences/README.md

 - \_includes: individual site components (headers, footers, and other bits of HTML) used by layouts
 - \_layouts: HTML files setting the site structure, which page content is dropped into
 - \_projects: Markdown files for each OES project
-- \_sass: stylesheets, which are compiled together by Jekyll into `main.css`
+- \_sass: stylesheets, which determine how the site looks; these are compiled together by Jekyll into `main.css` on the live site
 - \_site: the site, as built by Jekyll.
 Do not edit anything in this folder!
 - \_team: Markdown files for each OES team member
 - assets: CSS, JS, and images